Multimodal Multitasking

 The approach deviates from the original proposal simply with an increased emphasis on the redesign of the software used to collect the human data, and thus the addition of step (c), above.

-This project is funded by the Office of Naval Research (ONR) through ONR Award No: N00014-06-10054 entitled Computational Modeling and Eye Tracking of Multitasking Performance with Multimodal Auditory and Visual Displays, $439,787 for 10/1/05 to 9/30/08, Anthony Hornof, Principle Investigator.
+Office of Naval Research (ONR) Award No: N00014-06-10054 entitled Computational Modeling and Eye Tracking of Multitasking Performance with Multimodal Auditory and Visual Displays, $439,787 for 10/1/05 to 9/30/08, Anthony Hornof, Principle Investigator.
 Any opinions, findings, and conclusions or recommendations expressed in these materials are those of the author(s) and do not necessarily reflect the views of ONR.